trampgeek/moodle-qtype_coderunner/Readme.md

-In this mode, the JSON string output by the template grader should again contain a 'fraction' field, this time for the total mark, and may contain zero or more of 'prologuehtml', 'testresults', 'columnformats', 'epiloguehtml', 'showoutputonly', 'showdifferences' and 'graderstate'. attributes.
+In this mode, the JSON string output by the template grader should again contain a 'fraction' field, this time for the total mark, and may contain zero or more of 'prologuehtml', 'testresults', 'columnformats', 'epiloguehtml', 'instructorhtml', 'files', 'showoutputonly', 'showdifferences' and 'graderstate'. attributes.
 The 'prologuehtml' and 'epiloguehtml' fields are html that is displayed respectively before and after the (optional) result table.
 The